Skip to main content

 FAQ

-Ask at the point of sale or after service delivery.
-Make it easy by providing direct links to your Google or Facebook review page (you can create shortened URLs or QR codes).
-Follow up with a thank you email that includes a review link.
-Respond to every review promptly - when people see you engage with reviewers, they're more likely to leave their own review.
+Ask at the point of sale or right after the service.
+Make it frictionless: print a QR code or hand over a short link straight to your Google or Facebook review page.
+Follow up with a thank-you email that includes the same link.
+And reply to the reviews you already have.
+When people see you respond, they're more likely to leave one themselves.

 Related free tools